Shimano: Results

 Alexi Grewal used a bicycle equipped with Shimano DynaDrive chainset and pedals (the remainder of the components on his bicycle were primarily Suntour and DiaCompe) to win the 1984 Olympic road race in Los Angeles.
 In the 1988 Giro d'Italia, Andrew Hampsten rode Shimano to its first Grand Tour victory.
 In 2002, world championships in both the road and time trial disciplines were won on Shimano equipment.
 Alberto Contador's 2007 victory in the Tour de France on a Shimano-equipped bicycle represents the first official General Classification victory in that race by a rider using Shimano components (Lance Armstrong originally won the TDF with Shimano in 1999 but was later disqualified due to drug use).

 VIA

 "VIA" ("Vehicle Inspection Association") is stamped on all Shimano parts.
 It is an official approval stamp used to certify parts of Japanese vehicles – including bicycles.
 This mark signifies compliance with certain quality standards.

 Fishing

-Shimano offers a range of fishing tackles including reels, rods, lines, lures, as well as various fishing accessories, apparels and electronics.
+Shimano offers a range of fishing tackle including reels, rods, lines, lures, as well as various fishing accessories, apparels and electronics.
 Among them, their spinning reels are their top-selling product series globally.

 Top spinning reels of this brand (Stella SW C) cost from $950-$1350.

+In 1997, Shimano America Corporation (now Shimano North America Holding, Inc.) acquired Woodland, Washington based G.Loomis—a noted fishing rod manufacturer, initially founded in 1982.